 1- What is the Veterans Affairs Canada Funeral and Burial Program?

-Administered by the Last Post Fund, the Veterans Affairs Canada Funeral and Burial Program provides financial assistance toward the dignified funeral, burial, cremation and grave marking for eligible Veterans.
+Delivered by the Last Post Fund on behalf of Veterans Affairs Canada, the Funeral and Burial Program provides financial assistance toward the dignified funeral, burial, cremation and grave marking for eligible Veterans.
 The Program adheres to and is guided by the Veterans Burial Regulations of the Canadian Government.

 2- What is the Last Post Fund?

-The Last Post Fund is a non-profit organization which administers the Funeral and Burial Program on behalf of Veterans Affairs Canada.
-The primary objective of the Last Post Fund is to ensure that no Veteran is denied a dignified funeral and burial due to lack of sufficient funds.
+The Last Post Fund is a non-profit organization which delivers the Funeral and Burial Program on behalf of Veterans Affairs Canada.
+The primary objective of the Last Post Fund is to ensure that no Veteran is denied a dignified funeral and burial due to lack of sufficient funds at time of death.

-In addition to delivering the Funeral and Burial Program, the Last Post Fund has several other initiatives that support the commemoration of Canadian Veterans.
-Moreover, the Last Post Fund maintains its own military cemetery, the National Field of Honour in Pointe-Claire, Québec as a permanent memorial of gratitude to the men and women who served their country in times of war and in peace.
+In addition to delivering the Funeral and Burial Program, the Last Post Fund offers the Unmarked Grave Program and supports other initiatives to commemorate Canadian Veterans.
+Moreover, the Last Post Fund maintains its own military cemetery, the National Field of Honour in Pointe-Claire, Quebec.
+It is a permanent memorial of gratitude to the men and women who served their country in times of war and peace.

 3- Who is eligible for assistance through the Funeral and Burial Program?